Sakitami/trojan-subscription-builder/README.md

 ### url.txt

-The same as password.txt,this file need be filled with your trojan address,fill in one password per line.
+The same as password.txt,this file need be filled with your trojan address,fill in one address per line.

 Example: